-All of Ahmed’s personal and household items (everything he has at home) are his unregistered assets.
-These assets will be distributed to all legal heirs of Ahmed as they will remain his personal property and form part of his estate upon his death.
-Zahra will be entitled to 1/8 of these assets only.
-This can make things difficult for Zahra as these items would be essential part of Zahra and her children’s day-to-day use.
-Zahra will be under a legal obligation to give away the shares of Salah, Ahmed’s mother and other legal heirs (if any) determined under Sharia law.
-To avoid the situation, Ahmed must gift all these personal and household items to Zahra through a Gift Deed during his lifetime.
+All of your personal and household items (everything you have at home) are your unregistered assets.
+These assets will be distributed to all of your legal heirs as they will remain your personal property and form part of your estate upon your death.
+Your wife will be entitled to 1/8 of these assets only.
+This can make things difficult for her as these items would be essential part of her and your children’s day-to-day use.
+She will be under a legal obligation to give away the shares of all other legal heirs (if any) determined under Sharia law.
+To avoid the situation, you should gift all these personal and household items to your wife through a Gift Deed during your lifetime.

 2. Registered Assets

-The registered assets of Ahmed include his apartment, company shares, bank account and vehicle.
-Ahmed can also gift his apartment, company shares, vehicle and the cash in bank account to Zahra.
-However, Ahmed has to transfer the ownership of the apartment, company shares and the vehicle to Zahra in the relevant Government Departments during his lifetime to ensure the validity of this gift.
+Your registered assets include your apartment, company shares, bank account and vehicle etc. You can also gift your apartment, company shares, vehicle and the cash in bank account to your wife.
+However, you have to transfer the ownership of the apartment, company shares and the vehicle to your wife in the relevant Government Departments during your lifetime to ensure the validity of this gift.
 Otherwise, such a gift may not be enforceable.
-Gift Deed is thus the only way for Ahmed to ensure that Zahra gets 100% of the relevant asset instead of a 1/8 share only.

 Power of Attorney

 A power of attorney is an important part of estate planning exercise in the UAE.
 The power of attorney will allow your spouse to represent you before third parties including government departments, manage your assets and take other actions that you would want your wife to take in the event you are either outside the country or is unable to take action due to some illness/incapacitated.
 The power of attorney will however expire upon your death.

 We reduce our overheads and pass on the savings to our clients by reducing our fee.